yeste-rge/-Python-By-/README.md

-(Functional Python Programming (Third Edition)foreword by Ricardo Bánffy (Steven F. Lott)(<packt>)) -For more experienced programmers who want to create succinct -expressive Python programs by borrowing techniques and design patterns from functionaal programming languages.
+(Functional Python Programming (Third Edition)foreword by Ricardo Bánffy (Steven F. Lott)(<packt>)) -For more experienced programmers who want to create succinct -expressive Python programs by borrowing techniques and design patterns from functionaal programming languages. a.Things you will learn
+-Use Python's libraries to avoid the complexities of state-changing classes -Leverage bulit-in higher-order functions to avoid rewriting common algorithms -Write generator functions to create lazy processing -Design and implement decorators for functional composition -Make use of Python type annotations to describe parameters and results of functios -Apply functional programming to concurrency and web services -Explore the PyMonad libarary for ststeful simulations